Webcomic: Hitmen For Destiny

 - Also, Caspar Gropius has the ability to make manifest anyone's worst fear once per person, but always just summons a giant spider instead.

-- Year Inside, Hour Outside: the miniature worlds.
+- Year Inside, Hour Outside: Inverted with the miniature worlds.

 - Zany Scheme: Fusk, Vorte and Jymre screw things up so often that they need to pull these once or twice a storyline.
 Used to triumphant effect in "Passion, lies and fungus".